 When creating your wedding budget checklist, don’t forget to include your wedding bands.
 Of course, this isn’t the cost of the engagement ring; that’s a whole other expense.

 But the wedding bands are a symbol of eternal love that represents your union, so it’s an essential part of your checklist!
 The average is about 3% of your budget if you’re frugal.

 The next biggest expense in your wedding budget breakdown is the photographer and videographer.
-You can plan on this costing about 15% of your budget if you're very frugal, which would be about $3,000, though the cost can be much higher.
+You can plan on this costing about 12% to 15% of your budget if you’re very frugal, which would be about $2,400 to $3,000, though the cost can be much higher.

 Try to find a photographer with excellent reviews to ensure they capture the memories of your big day in the best way possible!

-Whether you want a beautiful display of red roses or twinkling lights adorning the venue, the average cost for flowers and décor is about 8% of your total budget.
-So include about $1,600 in your wedding budget spreadsheet for decorations and floral arrangements.
+Whether you want a beautiful display of red roses or twinkling lights adorning the venue, the average cost for flowers and décor is about 7% to 8% of your total budget.
+So include about $1,400 to $1,600 in your wedding budget spreadsheet for decorations and floral arrangements.

 Are you thinking of a DJ or a band for your wedding?
 Either one has different costs and expenses.
-However, you can block off about 7% or $1,400 in your wedding budget spreadsheet for entertainment.
+However, you can block off about 6% to 7% or $1,200 to $1,400 in your wedding budget spreadsheet for entertainment.

 Invitations, stationery, and menus, oh my!
 There are many types of wedding stationery you will need to account for on your wedding budget checklist.

 Between save-the-date cards, wedding invitations, ceremony programs, and more, this will cost you about 3% of your budget.
 Be sure to check your guest list to see how many invites you’ll need and calculate costs from there.